How to Add Captions to a Screen Recording in Chrome (2026)

 - Use Options → Download to save the track as an SRT.

 You now have a real subtitle file.
 Attach it as soft captions on any player that accepts SRT, or feed it to a tool that burns it into the video.
 One cost comes with this route.
 The video has to go up to YouTube first, so it suits public or non-sensitive recordings.
-For anything private, use one of the next options instead.
+For anything private, transcribe on-device or type the file yourself.

-Every route above starts with the recording, and the recording decides your options.
+Every route starts with the recording, and the recording decides your options.
 A local file you own can go to any captioner, or none.
 A file trapped in a cloud recorder’s account can only be captioned that recorder’s way.
-SuperchargeCapture keeps you in the first camp.
+SuperchargeCapture keeps you in the first camp and then closes the loop itself.

 Loom vs Local: Where Your Video and Its Captions Live